iree-org/iree/build_tools/scripts/integrate/README.md

 case, just copy the contents of this directory to a temporary location and edit/run from there.
 When done, submit the changes to main.

 What follows are some rambly notes on how to do an LLVM integrate.
+The integrator needs to look at the current LLVM pinned commit and figure out which are cherry-picked.
+If any commit that is cherry picked is not part of the integrate, the integrator needs to cherry pick it again.

 TODO: Refactor these based on the common procedure we actually use.